pjay/plush/README.md

 ## TODO

 Lots:
-* User authentication in the Web admin interface.
 * APIs for sending notifications.
 * Error handling when receiving a response from the GCM servers.
 * Analytics.